Ridge42/Ridge42.github.io/about.md

 ## Background

-Write a brief introduction about yourself here.
-Include:

-- I'm currently a junior at Brigham Young University studying Statistics with an emphasis in Data Science planning to enter the Master's Program in Fall 2026.
+Hi!
+My name is Ridge Atwood, and I am currently a junior at Brigham Young University majoring in Statistics with an emphasis in Data Science.
+I plan to enter the BYU Master’s Program in Data Science in Fall 2026.

-- My interest in data scientist stems from my love for problem solving and working with data to find solutions, and I also had an interest in computer science.
-I discovered data science as a field that combines both of these interests through of mentor of mine.
+My passion for data science comes from my love of problem solving, working with data to uncover insights, and an early interest in computer science.
+A mentor introduced me to data science as the perfect combination of both fields, and I’ve been excited about it ever since.

-- My goal is to work for a financial company to use data analysis to help make better financial decisions.
+My career goal is to work in the financial industry, using data-driven decision making to improve financial strategies and outcomes.
-- United States Powerlifting R Project

 ## Education

-- **Statistics: Emphasis in Data Science** - Brigham Young University, 2026(Expected)
+- **Statistics: Emphasis in Data Science** - Brigham Young University, 2026(Expected) Intended M.S. in Data Science 2028(Expected)
-- **Relevant Coursework**: Statistics, Data Analysis, Programming, etc.
+- **Relevant Coursework**: Statistical Inference, Data Wrangling, Machine Learning, Programming in Python and R, Database Systems

-## Skills & Interests
+## Skills & Experience

 ### Technical Skills
 - **Programming**: Python